-The Teachers' Superannuation Fund fair market value at June 30, 2023 was \$151.3 million.
-The total Fund posted a return of 3.3% for 2022-23, however underperformed by missing the portfolio benchmark of 4.6% by 1.3%.
-Over the longer term of four years, the Fund returned 2.1%, roughly in line with the benchmark of 2.2%.
-TD Asset Management's TD Greystone Bond Fund and US equities outperformed their respective benchmarks in 2022-23, which was offset by Canadian equities trailing its benchmark by 1.8%.
+The Teachers' Superannuation Fund fair market value at June 30, 2024 was \$135.4 million.
+The total Fund posted a return of 5.1% for 2023-24, however underperformed by missing the portfolio benchmark of 5.7% by 0.6%.
+Over the longer term of four years, the Fund returned 2.9%, exceeding the portfolio benchmark of 2.6%.
+The portfolio returns were positive, however lagged the benchmark slightly over the second quarter of 2024.
+Stock selection effects in equities detracted, particularly in the core Canadian equities.
+Real Estate detracted from performance while fixed income was flat with the benchmark.
+Nonetheless, major stock market indices have rebounded following significant declines in 2022.

 The Commission continued with its investment strategy adopted in July 2012 by implementing the next step of its re-risking glidepath.
-Effective July 1, 2023, short-term investments reduce from 20% to 10% while bond holdings increase by 5% to 55%.
-Canadian equities rise to 10% from 7.5% while exposure to international equities doubles from 2.5% to 5%.
-Fixed Income assets continue to dominate the Fund at 65% with equities rising to 20% and real estate remains at 15% of the total portfolio.
-The Fund's exposure to riskier assets will gradually increase until 2025.
+Effective July 1, 2024, to add more risk to the Fund, the maximum allocation for short-term investments was reduced to 10% while the asset mix target for Canadian equities rose from 10% to 12.5%.
+International equities rose from 5% to 7.5% with a passive international equity mandate being added to the portfolio.
+Fixed Income assets continue to be the majority of the investments but decreased to 55% of Fund with equities rising to 30% and real estate remaining at 15% of the total portfolio.
+The Fund's exposure to riskier assets will gradually increase again in 2025.